Key facts

 Want to make a difference to the health and wellbeing of individuals and communities through sport?

-In the Bachelor of Sport Development, you will learn to develop and manage coaches, officials and other volunteers.
-We will teach you how to design funding applications and implement the programming that underpins community sport development covering topics such as inclusion, culture and diversity, integrity and safeguarding.
+Become a leader in community sport by learning how to enhance a sport organisation's capacity to design and deliver sport.
+Develop the skills to facilitate the development and management of support personnel such as coaches, officials and volunteers.
+We will also teach you how to design funding applications and implement the programming that underpins community sport development covering topics such as inclusion, culture and diversity, integrity and safeguarding in sport.

-If sport has had a positive impact on your life, you are well placed to enter a career that focuses on ensuring current and future generations experience the benefits of sport.
+Sport can have a positive impact on people and communities.
+If you want to work in a career that focuses on ensuring current and future generations experience these benefits, the Bachelor of Sport Development is for you.
 You will develop sport programs that improve health and social outcomes, and harness sport's capacity to bring people together in times of need.
-In particular, you will learn how sport can be used as a powerful tool to rebuild and re-energise communities that have suffered inequality or social challenges.
+In particular, you will learn how sport can be used as a powerful tool to enhance and re-energise communities.

 The study areas you will cover are relevant to the needs of the industry and give you a deep understanding of: